 A single process or spot plate appears as a black plate.
 This makes objects on a light-colored plate, such as yellow, appear more visible.

 Too much ink can saturate paper and cause drying problems or change the expected color characteristics of the document.
 Total Area Coverage specifies the total percentage of all inks used.
 For example, 280 means 280% ink coverage, which could be accomplished with 60C, 60M, 60Y, and 100K.
 Ask your print service provider for the maximum ink coverage of the press you use for printing.
 You can then preview the document to identify areas where total ink coverage exceeds the press limit.
-If you find any problems, you can Shift-click the area to insert a comment.
+If you find any problems, you can Alt-click (on Windows) or Option-click (on Mac), the area to insert a comment.
 The comment is prepopulated with the ink coverage details.

 To set a sample size, choose an option from the Sample Size list.
 Point Sample specifies the value of the pixel you click.
 3 By 3 Average and 5 By 5 Average specify the average value of the specified number of pixels within the area you click.
 Sample size does not have an impact on the Total Area Coverage warnings.
 It only has an impact on the percentages next to each of the individual plates.